No longer so secret, Swiss banks look to expand after purge

 There are still bumps in the road ahead for Swiss banks.

-A global tax data sharing program, which Switzerland is set to implement from 2018, could trigger a fresh round of outflows, especially from emerging market depositors.
+A global tax data sharing programme, which Switzerland is set to implement from 2018, could trigger a fresh round of outflows, especially from emerging market depositors.

 An end to European withdrawals however, would make it easier for banks to grow the amount of assets they manage.
 In recent years Swiss private banks have had to drum up fresh business simply to offset the amount of withdrawals.